qiz-li/lovelace-soft-ui/README.md

 Paste in the appropriate code for each card.

 ## Compact Header
-You can either have the header match the background color or display its own color.

 <p align="left">
   <img src="images/slate_theme_with_colored_header.png" alt="Dark mint theme with color header" width="425">
   <img src="images/slate_theme_UI.png" alt="Dark mint theme without color header" width="425">